Artificial

 have a deep sense of purpose, to make the world a better place for our

-children, siblings and tribe, in that order.
-We kill members
+children, siblings and tribe, in that (genetic) order.
+We

 of